- Latin America

 We always look forward to our visits to the Quinta.
 This was our ninth visit so you can tell how much we enjoy going there.
 We always receive such a warm welcome from Christina & Claude and their team.
 They look after us so well – nothing is too much trouble for them.

-Visiting in October we had some mixed weather which was to be expected.
-However there was only one day which really tested our waterproof leggings and anoraks although we still managed to have our picnic during a dry period!
+Visiting the Azores in October we had some mixed weather which was to be expected.
+There was only one day which really tested our waterproof leggings and anoraks.
+We still managed to have our picnic during a dry period though!